Information for employers about late/non filing PAYE penalties, specified charges, inaccurate reports and how to avoid penalties in future.

 If you send in updated year-to-date figures in your next FPS instead, the specified charges will remain in place, but your accounting record will be adjusted to reflect the year to date figures supplied in the later month.

 If you get a penalty

 HMRC sends penalty notices quarterly.
 A notice will include what you owe, how to pay and what to do if you don’t agree with HMRC’s decision to charge you.

 Pay the penalty within 30 days of getting the notice - you’ll be charged interest if you don’t.

-The first penalty notices for tax year 2014 to 2015 will be issued in January 2015.
 You will be able to appeal online against a filing penalty, using HMRC’s Online Service.
 In some cases, HMRC will accept and settle the appeal automatically.